 A putting competition

-After completing all 300 practice putts, the participants were given a 15-min break to “ice” them a bit and allow some forgetting to set in.
+After completing all 300 practice putts, the participants were given a 15-min break to allow some forgetting to set in.

 And then it was time for a 25-putt accuracy competition.